Light-scattering reconstruction of transparent shapes using neural networks: Experimental setup and measurement method

+We begin by correcting for image distortion due to lens aberration.
+For this purpose, we image a horizontal piece of graph paper shown in Figure~\ref{fig:CameraOptics}a and compute the corrected coordinates $(X,Y)$ from the camera pixel coordinates $(\xi,\eta)$ using the mapping

-where $K_1$ is the first radial distortion coefficient of a particular lens, which can be determined by transforming the image until the corrected image is rectilinear (see bottom photograph in fig \ref{fig:CameraOptics}a).
-The corrected image can be treated as coming from a pinhole camera with the sensor size $N_{X}\times N_Y=2 X(N_\xi,0)\times 2Y(0,N_\upsilon)$, which is larger than the original image if $K_1<0$ (see figure \ref{fig:CameraOptics}).
-The effective pinhole of the lens is the point where all the incoming rays converge and is therefore a convenient choice for the origin of the laboratory's coordinate system.
-The position of the pinhole can be determined by photographing a ruler from a known distance, provided the field of view (FOV) angle $\theta_{\rm max}$ of the lens is known.
-This angle is defined as the angle between the optical axis and the ray arriving at the corner of the image $(X,Y)=(N_X/2,N_Y/2)$.
-If the FOV angle is not known, both the position of the pinhole and $\theta_{\rm max}$ can be determined by photographing the ruler multiple times at various known distances.
-We thus choose the $z$-axis of our coordinate system to be anti-parallel to the optical axis of the camera ($z$ increases in the upward direction) and $x$ and $y$-axes to be, by definition, aligned with the horizontal and vertical axes of the sensor matrix.
-From this alignment, we write down the first relation between the observed coordinates and the absolute position of the luminous point
+where $N_\xi \times N_\eta$ are the number of pixels in the raw image captured by the camera.
+We determine the constant $K_\mathrm{R}$ by transforming the image until the corrected image is rectilinear (see bottom image in Figure~\ref{fig:CameraOptics}a); for our lens, $K_\mathrm{R}=13.5\times 10^{-9}$.
+(Higher-order distortion parameters may be needed for some lenses, but were not necessary for our lens when viewing our region of interest).
+The corrected image can be treated as originating from a pinhole camera with the sensor size $N_X \times N_Y=2 X(N_\xi,0)\times 2Y(0,N_\eta)$, which is larger than the original image if $K_\mathrm{R}<0$, as in Figure~\ref{fig:CameraOptics}a, and smaller if $K_\mathrm{R}>0$.
+The location of the effective pinhole is the point where all the incoming rays converge and is therefore a convenient choice for the origin of the laboratory's coordinate system.
+Provided the field of view (FOV) angle, $\theta_{\rm max}$, between the optical axis and the ray arriving at the corner of the image $(X,Y)=(N_X/2,N_Y/2)$ is known, the position of the pinhole can be determined relative to the opening of the lens by photographing a horizontal ruler positioned at a known distance from the lens, and calculating the distance to the pinhole, see Figure~\ref{fig:CameraOptics}b.
+If the FOV angle is not known, both the position of the pinhole and $\theta_{\rm max}$ can be determined by photographing the ruler from two known distances.
+For our system, $\theta_\mathrm{max}=55.8^\circ$ and the effective pinhole is 29~mm behind the opening of the lens.

+We choose the $x$ and $y$-axes to be aligned with the horizontal and vertical axes of the camera's sensor matrix, and hence with the $X$ and $Y$ axes.
+From this alignment, we write down the first relation between the observed coordinates and the absolute position of the luminous point shown with a red marker in Figure~\ref{fig:CameraOptics}b,

-The second relation uses the fact that, in a pinhole camera, the rays pass through the pinhole in straight lines, thus the right-angled triangle formed by the pinhole, the luminous point and the optical axis is similar to the triangle between the pinhole, the $(X,Y)$ point and the centre of the sensor matrix, as shown in figure \ref{fig:CameraOptics}b.
-From this, we calculate the angle $\theta$ between the arriving ray and the optical axis:
+The second relation uses the fact that, in a pinhole camera, the rays pass through the pinhole in straight lines, thus the right-angled triangle formed by the pinhole, the luminous point and the optical axis is similar to the triangle between the pinhole, the $(X,Y)$ point and the centre of the sensor matrix, as shown in Figure~\ref{fig:CameraOptics}b.
+From this, we calculate the angle $\theta$ between the incoming ray and the optical axis:

 Thus, the distance of the luminous point from the optical axis is